SENG-350-2024-fall/Team5/UseCases.md

   <tr>
    <td>Variations
    </td>
-   <td> <strong>#3.</strong> Patient already has account made under the PHN and are therefore notified that there is a persisting account and can go to forgot password instead
+   <td> <strong>#3.</strong> User already has account made under the PHN and are therefore notified that there is a persisting account and can go to forgot password instead
    </td>
   </tr>
   <tr>